DOI-USGS/EGRET/README.md

-Exploration and Graphics for RivEr Time-series (EGRET)
+Exploration and Graphics for RivEr Trends (EGRET)
 =============

 Exploration and Graphics for RivEr Trends (EGRET):